 Initial follow-up of non-attendance is by the form teacher and year level coordinator.

-Through the line management system, the year level coordinators together with the Deputy Principals monitor non-attendance and students at risk utilising phone contacts and letters home.
+For students at risk, the year level coordinators together with the Deputy Principals, monitor non-attendance of students by utilising phone contacts and letters home.